iolufemi/Flutterwave-Rave-PHP-SDK/README.md

 Use this library to integrate your PHP app to Rave.

-Simply edit the `paymentForm.php` and `processPayment.php` files to suit your purpose.
+Edit the `paymentForm.php` and `processPayment.php` files to suit your purpose.
 Both files are well documented.

+Simply redirect to the `paymentForm.php` file on your browser to process a payment.

 The vendor folder is committed into the project to allow easy installation for those who do not have composer installed.
 It is recommended to update the project dependencies using;